i2p/i2p.www/i2p2www/spec/proposals/162-congestion-caps.rst

 Motivation
 ==========

-Bandwidth caps indicate total capacity but not congestion state, and could be spoofed.
+Bandwidth "caps" (capabilities) indicate share bandwidth limits and reachability but not congestion state.
-A congestion indicator could help routers avoid attempting to build through a congested router, which contributes to more congestion and reduced tunnel build success.
+A congestion indicator will help routers avoid attempting to build through a congested router, which contributes to more congestion and reduced tunnel build success.